Ximena Morla Lynch

-Ximena Morla Lynch (1891–1987), also known as Ximena Morla de Subercaseaux, was a Chilean feminist writer and painter.
-The daughter of writer Luisa Lynch and conservative politician Carlos Morla Vicuña, she had five siblings, including Carlos, a diplomat, and Carmen, a writer.
-Her granddaughter is the novelist Elizabeth Subercaseaux.
+Ximena Morla Lynch (married name Ximena Morla de Subercaseaux; 1891–1987) was a Chilean feminist writer and painter.

+Early life

+Morla was born in 1891 (Note: Also cited as 1892.) in Paris (Note: Also cited as Santiago, Chile.) to Carlos Morla Vicuña, a politician, and Luisa Lynch, a writer.
+The fifth of six siblings, Morla was the younger sister of Carlos Morla Lynch, a diplomat, and Carmen Morla Lynch, a writer.

 Work

 Part of her literary output is known to be unpublished or scattered in newspapers and magazines – as is also the case with other feminist writers of the era such as her mother and sister, María Luisa Fernández, and Sara Hübner de Fresno.
 Her literary work is considered to be part of the early 20th century avant-garde that sought to massify feminist thinking and fight for women's rights.

 For some authors, her work can be framed within so-called "aristocratic feminism", along with other writers such as Elvira Santa Cruz Ossa, Blanca Santa Cruz Ossa, Inés Echeverría Bello, María Mercedes Vial, Teresa Wilms Montt, María Luisa Fernández, and Mariana Cox Méndez.

 The spiritism sessions that she held with her sister Carmen in the early 20th century have inspired plays and novels.
 In Grupo 7, – the Morlas' esoteric circle to which painter María Tupper (1893–1965) also belonged – Ximena was the main medium, although her sister Carmen also functioned as such.
 Her astral name was Vera, her sister's was Nakinko, her mother's was Asiul, and Tupper's was Cirineo.

 As a painter, she made portraits in oil on canvas.
 She was also an "illustrator and creator of imaginative compositions of native style."